harrybrwn/harrybrwn.github.io/content/goals-2023.md

 My project output for 2022 has not been the same as it was for previous years.
 This is mostly because I now work full time and I don't have the same amount of free time as I did when I was a student.
-The result hasn't been terrible, I am still working on things and learning but I am missing a "flagship" project.
+The result hasn't been terrible, I am still working on things and learning but I am missing a [flagship project](/blog/flagship-projects).
 Most of my programming and learning has been building my homelab which has been really amazing for my knowledge of infrastructure but I want to have at least one project that I can look back on and be proud of not only learning new things but of building something useful.
 And that is going to be one of my goals for 2023, build at least one cool thing.

 ## 2. Write more

 I have recently started a blog (the one you are reading now) and I think it would be great to contribute to it regularly.
 It has been a while since I have done large amounts of writing like this so starting out will be a little bit rough but regular contributions should give me enough practice.

-## 3.

-...
+I also want to take the [digital garden](https://maggieappleton.com/garden-history) that I have been cultivating in [obsidian](https://obsidian.md/) and start moving it into a public space where I can share my notes.
+There are interesting tools to do this such as [Quartz](https://quartz.jzhao.xyz/) but I think I want to try to have my own take on a public digital garden.